mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 There's also GoNet EV CPMS network in Krakow, but the charging app looks weird, and so I would not trust my credit card data to such an app.

+# Slovakia

+You can charge via [GreenWay Slovakia](https://greenway.sk/): the price is a bit expensive 0,49€/kWh for 50kW DC.

+Cheaper option is to charge on ZSE chargers: [ZSE Drive](https://zsedrive.sk): either 0,39€/kWh for 50kW DC, or 0,49€/kWh for 175kW DC.
+Virta is able to roam on ZSE, but the price is always 0,5€/kWh so it's better to use the ZSE card.
+Interestingly, ZSE shares passwords with Virta: if you're registered with Virta and you register to ZSE, the e-mail with the password will never come, but the password from Virta will work (!).

+Another possibility would be to charge on Slovnaft chargers.
+The service is currently free of charge - just plug and charge, you don't need to register anywhere nor ask the staff for access.